fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Co-Founder and Co-Director

   Tiffiniy is our co-founder and co-director.
 She started [Open Congress][tc1], [Miro][tc2], and almost got the SAFE Act passed until Chris Dodd pulled a late night vote.
 Her work is on art, culture and structural power issues.
-She is a current [Shuttleworth Foundation Fellow] (https://shuttleworthfoundation.org/fellows/tiffiniy-cheng).
+She is a current [Shuttleworth Foundation Fellow](https://shuttleworthfoundation.org/fellows/tiffiniy-cheng).

 ---